Elasticsearch vs. CloudSearch: What’s the main difference?

-Let’s compare AWS-based cloud tools Elasticsearch vs CloudSearch.
-While both use proven technologies, Elasticsearch is more popular (and open source), and CloudSearch is fully managed.
+Let’s compare AWS-based cloud tools: Elasticsearch vs. CloudSearch.
+While both services use proven technologies, Elasticsearch is more popular, open source, and has a flexible API to use for customization; in comparison, CloudSearch is fully managed and benefits from managed service features such as (near) plug-and-play startup and auto-patching and updating.

 Amazon CloudSearch, on the other hand, is fully managed by AWS, which, once you choose your instance type, handles the complete provisioning.
 Users are able to select High-Availability (AZ level), replication, and partitioning options through the AWS Management Console or AWS CLI.